HOW PRODUCTS WERE EVALUATED:

 How Products were Selected:

-Products were selected to represent those commonly sold and/or available nationally in the U.S. and Canada.
-ConsumerLab.com purchased products on the open market through retail stores, online retailers, catalogues, or multi-level marketing companies.
+Products were selected to represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, online retailers, or direct sales.
 Products were not accepted directly from manufacturers.

-Products were tested in one or more independent laboratories for the following
+Products were analyzed in one or more independent laboratories for the following:

-Analyses for lead, arsenic, cadmium and minerals performed using an ICP-MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+- Analyses for lead, arsenic, cadmium, and minerals performed using an Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for products containing whole herbs and/or any vitamin supplement containing minerals including dicalcium phosphate.

-Products claiming to Gluten Free will be analyzed by Enzyme Linked Immunosorbent Assay (ELISA).
+- Products contracted in the voluntary Quality Certification Program (QCP) claiming to be Gluten Free were analyzed for gluten by Enzyme Linked Immunosorbent Assay (ELISA).

 Identities of products were not disclosed to laboratories performing the testing.

-Contain at least 100% and no more than 165% of its claimed amount of oil soluble index vitamins, no more than 150% of its claimed amount of water soluble index vitamins and no more than 125% of the index minerals (as described below).
-For products claiming less than 10% of the adult DV for calcium, or magnesium, must contain at least 100% and no more than 25 mg over the claimed amount of those minerals.
+- Contain at least 100% and no more than 165% of its claimed amount of oil soluble index vitamins, no more than 150% of its claimed amount of water soluble index vitamins and no more than 125% of the index minerals (as described below).
+For products claiming less than 10% of the adult DV for calcium or magnesium, or less than 50 mg of vitamin C, must contain at least 100% and no more than 25 mg over the claimed amount.